Help > Fluix Tasks > Feature Tutorials > Conditional Routing to automate a business process

 In fact, you may add as many conditions as needed.
 Drag and drop a task or submit action and connect it with the Conditional Routing element by stretching an arrow from the latter.

-Benefits of conditional Routing
+Benefits of Conditional Routing

 Was this article helpful?